CGCL-codes/RecToM/readme.md

-# RecToM: A Benchmark for Evaluating Machine Theory of Mind in Recommendation Dialogues
+# RecToM: A Benchmark for Evaluating Machine Theory of Mind in LLM-based Conversational Recommender Systems

 This repository contains the official dataset, evaluation scripts, and benchmark details for our AAAI-accepted paper:

-> **RecToM: A Benchmark for Evaluating Machine Theory of Mind in Recommendation Dialogues**
+> **RecToM: A Benchmark for Evaluating Machine Theory of Mind in LLM-based Conversational Recommender Systems**

 ---